HorizenOfficial/horizen-docs/docs/2-migration/06-migration-check.md

 ## How it works:

-In the previous sections a dump of all the balances to be migrated has been obtained from fully-synched chain nodes.<br/>
-Then the balances have been loaded into two smart contracts.
-During the load, a cumulative hash has been calculated with the data, using the following forumla:<br/>

-    ```
-    overall_hash = "0x00000000"
-    for each tuple:
-        overall_hash = hash(overall_hash, key, value)
-    ```
+We have already described in previous sections the concept of dumps, migration data and cumulative hash.

-In this section, a new dump will be obtainen, then a scrpt will be executed to reculcate the hash locally with the same algorithm used in the solidity code.
-Finally, the calculated hash will be compared with the one stored in the smart contract. <bt/>
+The verification process will require to take a new dump, reculcate the hash locally with the same algorithm and compare it with the one stored in the vault smart contracts. <bt/>

 ## Instructions: